MaysAbdallah/VGA-Monitor-Simulation/README.md

 # VGA-Monitor-Simulation
+The project aims to design and implement a VGA display simulation system using hardware description languages (VHDL and SystemVerilog) integrated with a C++ environment.
+Instead of relying on a physical VGA connector and monitor, this project replaces the hardware interface with software-driven simulation, enabling images to be displayed directly on a computer screen.
+VHDL is simulated with GHDL and connected through VHPI, while SystemVerilog is simulated with Verilator using DPI, with both approaches interfacing to a C++ program that renders the display using the SDL2 library.

   to run the vhdl part use:
   python3 build.py name_of_the_test.vhdl

 to run the system verilog part use: make -f Makefile USER_MODULE=test_name

 to stop the image display on the screen press Q